JPedroPy/Data_Analysis_Internet_Service_Churn/ReadMe.md

     Daily Steps                  0
     Sleep Disorder             219

-As observed, there are `219 NaN` values in the "Sleep Disorder" column.
-Therefore, it would be interesting to set them to zero.
+As observed, there are `219 NaN` values in the `Sleep Disorder` column.
+Therefore, it would be interesting to set them to `zero`.

     sleep_df.fillna(0, inplace = True)
     sleep_df.isna().sum()